|

 Prospects

-Looking ahead, China economy shows sign of recovery, despite the challenges such as prolonged property downturn, weak domestic consumption and business confidence, geopolitics and imposition of tariffs.
-It is believed that a series of ongoing stimulus policies as well as fiscal and monetary easing measures will stabilise the property sector and revitalise the consumption, sustaining high-quality steady economic growth in China.
-These will boost market sentiment for domestic demand and consumption as well as business activities to bolster leasing activities of retail and office sectors.
+The China economy demonstrates resilience and steady signs of recovery momentum, though it faces headwinds from a prolonged property downturn, subdued domestic consumption, caution business sentiment, geopolitical tensions and imposition of tariffs.
+A series of ongoing stimulus policies as well as fiscal and monetary easing measures in mainland aim to stabilise the property sector and revitalize the consumption, supporting sustained high-quality steady economic growth in China.
+These are expected to boost market sentiment, spur domestic demand and bolster business activities, underpinning leasing activities of retail and office sectors.

 Appreciation